JoshuaKoh/async-werewolf/roles.md

 You are one of the [Pack Hunters](#werewolf) on the Werewolf team.
 You are also a [Seer](#seer) (or a sub-type such as the [Paranoid Seer](#paranoid-seer)).
 This is useful in games where there are multiple opposing wolf packs

-## Wolfman
-* **TEAM:** Werewolf
-* **RACE:** Human/Wolf
-* **ALIGNMENT:** Evil
-* **NIGHT ACTIVITY:** Yes (if transformed)

-You start the game thinking that you're a [Betrayer](#betrayer), an ally of the Werewolf team possessing no special abilities.
-However, this changes in dramatic fashion if the [Alpha Wolf](#alpha-wolf) becomes the last living Pack Hunter.
-If this happens, you'll be transformed into a [standard Werewolf](#werewolf) starting the next night phase.
-At that time, you'll be told the identity of the Alpha Wolf, and vice-versa.
-For the purposes of the various detection roles like the Seer, you're seen as Human/Evil until after your transformation, when you're detected as Wolf/Evil.

 ## Wolfwere
 * **TEAM:** Werewolf